nickbooth1/CapaCityMVP/CapaCityMVP.md

 The layout should clean and modern, with a menu always visable to allow easy navigation.

 - Frontend - DONE
-- Supabase (Authentication & PostgreSQL DB) - Initiated
+- Supabase (Authentication & PostgreSQL DB) - DONE
 - Backend - Initiated - DONE
 - Initial Pages - Initiated
 - git repo